HirenGajjar/React-basics/README.md

 ### Passing data via props (properties)

-- parse only from parent to child
+- parse only from parent to child (downwards flow - one way data flow)
+- props are immutable

+### CSS Modules

+- When project gets scaled it is easy to get lost in maintaining css, therefore React came up with css modules which